 On average, and depending on the model generation and year, a used Nissan Caravan can cost anywhere between $1,000 to $8,000.

 The most common are the 2.7ℓ turbo-diesel i4, generating 96kW, and the 3.0ℓ i4 turbo-diesel, generating 90kW, respectively.
 The five-speed manual transmission is most commonly set up for rear-wheel drive, but you can find some four-wheel drive Nissan Caravans out there.
 The Nissan Caravan carries up to 12 passengers, which makes for a great people mover, but can also be useful as an ambulance or cargo van.

 Having somewhat of a late start in the 1970s, the Nissan Caravan model has been slow to develop over the years, for example the E24 series is still in production in Kenya, practically unchanged since its introduction in 1986.
 Even when Nissan came around to developing the E25, in 2001, it hadn’t taken advantage of the extra engine power by expanding interior space.
-In a few years, when the E26 Nissan NV350 Caravan filters down to the secondary and export markets, expect to see improvement in interior space and passenger comfort.
+In a few years, when the E26 Nissan and NV350 Caravan filter down to the secondary and export markets, expect to see further improvements in interior space and passenger comfort.

 The Toyota HiAce

 The Toyota HiAce traces its history back to the late 1960s, with the introduction of the first HiAce cargo van, passenger van, and pickup truck.
 These were built for heavy-duty work, featuring economical and reliable engines with suspension systems to match.
 Part of the reliability has to do with HiAce’s simple design which, interestingly, has led to it being one of the most-stolen vehicles in Japan, since it also lacks an engine immobiliser.

 On average, and depending on the model generation and year, a used Toyota HiAce Van can cost anywhere between $2,500 to $9,000.